planavsky82/component-lib-platform/README.md

 ## Documentation

-When the package is installed, a ***Get Started*** application will launch in your browser window with instructions on how to start building your component library platform.
+When the package is installed, a ***Get Started*** application will launch in your browser window with instructions on how to start building your component library and/or micro frontend.